Copleston High School's motto reflects the inclusive school ethos- 'Achieving Success Together'.

 As a school we have a huge responsibility to ensure that children of all backgrounds and races recognise the existence of intolerance.
 The curriculum we deliver and class discussions we have carefully attempt to do this at an age appropriate level.
 We are constantly evolving our curriculum as we better understand how to celebrate diversity.
 We aim to educate children so that they are able to make the small adjustments to their own actions which will erode, and ultimately remove, both negative thoughts and actions against others.
 We do not tolerate any form of negative behaviour towards others.
 We see that as a school we have a duty to lead on matters such as intolerance and we should not sit quietly.

-The Student Council will, throughout 2020-21, begin an explicit focus on Equality, Inclusivity and Diversity and will aim to research and present to all students across the school, updated information to help educate students on their perceptions.
-The PSE curriculum will also be further developed to explore issues of equality and discrimination in more depth.
+The Student Council has an explicit focus on Equality, Inclusivity and Diversity and will aim to research and present to all students across the school, updated information to help educate students on their perceptions.
+The PSHE curriculum will also be further developed to explore issues of equality and discrimination in more depth.
 We will also be examining what we teach in the classroom to adapt and reflect on how we deliver information about inclusivity.
+We also address all issues such as gender inequality, race, diversity, discrimination and prejudice through our form time programme and Copleston Culture in year 9 lessons.
+We work with local charities and community groups and listen to always further educate ourselves.
+We listen to our students and have an LGBTQ+ student led group, run weekly by sixth formers.

 We also have a Recommended Reading list: